WHU-lab/Medical-Image-Fusion/README.md

-# Laplacian-Re-Decomposition-for-Multimodal-Medical-Image-Fusion (IEEE TIM)
+# Laplacian-Re-Decomposition-for-Multimodal-Medical-Image-Fusion
- If you find this code is useful, please give us a star and cite our paper, have fun.
+This repository contains testing code for our paper presented at IEEE TIM 2020.

 # Installation and operation